Sellto/2I4030_Shell/README.md

-Shell to control and check movement action on raspberry Pi Fonctions coded in the shell :
+Shell to control the raspberry Pi

+Fonctions coded in the shell :

   - Check the GPIO setup
-  - Check the encoder return
-  - Check the PWM
-  - ( Lidar)
-  - Raspberry CPU - Memory - RAM
+  - Raspberry CPU - Memory - RAM status
+  - Rapsberry CPU temperature diplaying